hammad-mohi/RUHack2021/README.md

 ## EDUBOT Application
 * EDUBot is an educational chatbot that helps students navigate through everything in their canvas classroom.
 This includes having the ability to search for a phrase through all the lecture notes, whether they’re handwritten notes or a pdf uploaded by the prof. The student also has the ability to pull the latest announcements, discussion posts, lecture notes, and grades using the power of natural language processing!
 * Firstly, clone this entire repository.
-Then, follow either the project setup instructions below
+Then, follow either the project setup instructions below.

 ## Team Members
 * Wrichiek Kar